-At Disability Credit Canada, we help Canadians diagnosed with Fibromyalgia claim disability tax credits.
-Give us a call today to get a free assessment.
+At Disability Credit Canada, we help disabled Canadians apply for Disability Tax Credit.
+Give us a call to get a free assessment today!

 Does being labeled ‘Disabled’ accurately reflect the person’s reality?